chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware3.md

 # Creating and labeling memory blocks

 Moving on to labeling other modules, a challenge we have is that for several of them their location in memory is configurable, and is set at run time by the code.
 The base memory addresses for the RAM and EEPROMs, as well as the Canbus controller, fall into this category.
-This means we have to review the AJ27 ECU code before we can create routines to apply the appropriate labels.
+(Note that for the EEPROMS, their base addresses can be inferred from the information in the "b68" file, so the loader uses that information to create memory blocks for the code) This means we have to review the AJ27 ECU code before we can create routines to apply the appropriate labels.
 Luckily, it seems that the configuration is consistent across all AJ27 code variants (various model years and regions of Jaguar XJ8, XJR, XK8 and XKR).
 Using the files for XKR US model years 2001-3, with naming format F27S?074.b68, we can see the from ghidra code listing the configuration of the various modules in the initialization code as follows:

 ```
         0000039e 37 b5 00 fb     LDD        #0xfb